sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/cloud-fundamental.md

    - Then click on `Review policy`.
    - Enter a name for your policy in the `Name` box.
    - Then click on `Create policy`.

 2. Review Policy

    - After your policy is created, enter the name of the policy you just created in the `Filter policies` text box.
    - Click on the name of your policy.
    - Review the JSON for the policy you just created on the `Permissions` tab.
    - Click on the `Policy usage` tab to see if this policy is in use.
 Notice this policy is not attached to any resources yet.

+   ****

+   # 16. Networking & Elasticity

+## Networks

+ reliably carry loads of data around the globe allowing for the delivery of content and applications with high availability.
+The network is the foundation of your infrastructure.

+Cloud networking includes:

+- network architecture
+- network connectivity
+- application delivery
+- global performance
+- delivery

+DNS-domain name system

+IP- Internet protocol Address